 On January 20, 1945, the Hungarian Provisional National Government signed an armistice agreement with the Allies in Moscow.
 An Allied Control Commission was established to oversee compliance.
-The US military representative to the Commission arrived in Hungary on February 18.
+The U.S. military representative to the Commission arrived in Hungary on February 18.
 President Roosevelt also designated H. F. Arthur Schoenfeld as U.S. Representative in Hungary with the personal rank of Minister.
 Schoenfeld arrived in Budapest on May 11 and established a US Mission there.
 On September 22, 1945, Schoenfeld delivered a note stating that the United States was ready to establish diplomatic relations with Hungary assuming the Provisional Government was ready to take measures that would make free elections possible.
-The Provisional Government replied affirmatively on September 25 and Scheonfeld was appointed US Minister to Hungary on December 15, 1945.
+The Provisional Government replied affirmatively on September 25, and Schoenfeld was appointed as U.S. Minister to Hungary on December 15, 1945.
 He presented his credentials on January 26, 1946, and served until June 1, 1947.
 On November 2, 1945, the United States accepted the appointment of Aladar de Szegedy-Maszak as Hungary’s Minister to the United States.
-He presented his credentials January 18, 1946 and served until July 11, 1947.
+He presented his credentials on January 18, 1946, and served until July 11, 1947.

 1956: Revolution and Fight for Freedom

-In October of 1956 Hungarian citizens led a populist revolt against persistent Soviet control and domination. on October 24, 1956.
-US.
-Minister Edward T. Wailes arrived in Budapest on November 2, but could not present his credentials before the Soviet Union began to surpress the Revolution on November 4.
+In October of 1956 Hungarian citizens led a populist revolt against persistent Soviet control and domination.
+On October 24, 1956.
+The U.S. Minister Edward T. Wailes arrived in Budapest on November 2, but could not present his credentials before the Soviet Union began to suppress the Revolution on November 4.
 On January 22, 1957, the Hungarian Government requested Wailes’ recall, claiming that he had been conducting official activities without having presented his credentials.
 Wailes left Budapest on February 27.
 From then until 1967, the United States was represented in Hungary by Chargés d’Affaires.

 1966: Elevation of American Legation to Embassy Status

 With popular opinion against Communism, in 1988 Hungary removed the barbed wire fence on the border with Austria and began to loosen travel restrictions to the West.
-The first free parliamentary elections would not be held until two years later, however, in May of 1990.
+However, the first free parliamentary elections would not be held until two years later in May of 1990.
 The Democratic Forum (MDF) won 43% of the vote while the Free Democrats (SZDSZ) captured 24%.
-The revitalized communist party peformed poorly.
+The revitalized communist party performed poorly.

-Between 1989 and 1993 the United States provided more than $136 million in support for economic restructuring and private-sector development to Hungary via the Support for East European Democracy (SEED) Act.
-This successful political and economic transformation of Hungary in turn culminated with Hungary's formal accession to NATO in April 1999 when it became a formal ally of the United States.
-This move continues to recieve consistent support from the nearly 1.5 million-strong Hungarian-American community.
+Between 1989 and 1993, the United States provided more than $136 million in support for economic restructuring and private-sector development to Hungary via the Support for East European Democracy (SEED) Act.
+This successful political and economic transformation of Hungary, in turn, culminated with Hungary's formal accession to NATO in April 1999 when it became a formal ally of the United States.
+This move continues to receive consistent support from the nearly 1.5 million active Hungarian-American community.